 It was important to us to ensure that TerraCognita is open-source.
 Mainly, this is because open source is an important part of our company's vision.
 Additionally, we wanted to ensure help for all businesses that want to migrate or automate their infrastructure, because we think it's a clear path to a DevOps mindset, which is also of primary importance.
-Finally, it's a natural counterpart to InfraView, our tool that generates a visual graph of an existing infrastructure because you need Terraform to use it!
+Finally, it's a natural counterpart to InfraView and InfraMap, our cloud diagram creators, part of Cycloid and open-source, respectively.

 There are other tools out there that will help you generate Terraform files from existing infrastructure.
 You might have heard of them when looking for more help on the subject.